towski/simple_javascript_testing/README.md

 Simple javascript testing for rails templates with phantomjs.

-To run, install the gem and the npm module into your project

-`gem install simple_javascript_testing`

-`npm install simple_javascript_testing`

-and add simple_javascript_testing to your Gemfile

-Then you can use the method call_template_with_js in your tests, if you include SimpleJavascriptTesting.
+This library adds the method call_template_with_js to your tests, if you include SimpleJavascriptTesting.
 This method builds the template you specify (ie users/index) and runs the javascript test file (test/javascript/users/index.js) against it.

 example ruby test test/phantomjs/template_test.rb: